Hi-DREAM: Brain-Inspired Hierarchical Diffusion for fMRI-to-Image Reconstruction via ROI Encoder and VisuAl Mapping: Method

-\textbf{Two-stage schedule.} \emph{Stage~A: Adapter warm-up.} We freeze the diffusion backbone and train only the ROI adapter to produce stable, informative pyramids. $\alpha_{g,s}$ start conservative (near uniform), while $\lambda_s$ ramps up from small values; this encourages the adapter to encode anatomy-aware structure without overfitting sampler idiosyncrasies. \emph{Stage~B: ControlNet alignment and partial unfreeze.} We enable the ROI-Conditioned ControlNet and unfreeze only the U-Net blocks aligned to each scale (depth-matched).
-The ControlNet learns to translate $\{\Xi_s\}$ into effective guidance signals; the selectively unfrozen backbone adapts locally to those signals while the rest remains fixed to preserve generative priors.
-A cosine schedule for $\lambda_s(t)$ is activated, shaping when (early vs.\ late denoising) each depth exerts influence.
+where $\mathcal{L}_1$, $\mathcal{L}_{\text{grad}}$, and $1-\mathrm{SSIM}$ encourage pixel consistency, edge/gradient preservation, and structural similarity, respectively.
+We additionally retain regularizers on $\alpha$ and $w$ to stabilize ROI mixing and prevent single-stream dominance.

-\textbf{Validation and ablations.} Per-scale strengths $(\lambda_{\text{early}},\lambda_{\text{middle}},\lambda_{\text{late}})$ are chosen on validation to balance structure and semantics.
-Ablations toggling early/mid/late inputs verify the intended division of labor: early scaffolds structure, middle bridges, late drives semantics.
+\textbf{Two-stage schedule.} In Stage~A, we freeze the diffusion backbone and warm up the ROI adapter to produce stable cortical pyramids.
+The mixing weights $\alpha_{g,s}$ are initialized conservatively, and $\lambda_s$ is ramped up from small values to avoid unstable early conditioning.
+In Stage~B, we enable the ROI-conditioned ControlNet and selectively unfreeze only the U-Net blocks aligned with each scale.
+The ControlNet learns to translate $\{\Xi_s\}$ into effective guidance signals, while the partially unfrozen backbone adapts locally and preserves the pretrained generative prior.
+All experiments use the training objective in Eq.~\ref{equ:loss}, together with depth-wise guidance $(\lambda_{\text{shallow}},\lambda_{\text{mid}},\lambda_{\text{deep}})=(1.2,0.6,0.3)$.

 \textbf{Inference and complexity.} At test time, $\{\Xi_s\}$ is computed in one pass and DDIM/PLMS sampling proceeds with fixed $(\alpha_{g,s},\lambda_s)$.
-The adapter and ControlNet operate on compact 2D pyramids, adding negligible FLOPs/parameters relative to the U-Net and avoiding the I/O cost of conditioning on full 3D fMRI volumes.
+The adapter and ControlNet operate on compact 2D pyramids, adding negligible overhead relative to the U-Net and avoiding the I/O cost of repeatedly conditioning on full 3D fMRI volumes.